FredGouldstone/Handwriting-Recogniser/README.md

 from its mathematical  foundations.

 Packages used:
-- matplotlib (tracking accuracy and cost, visually representing the training images for debugging)
+- matplotlib - for a tracking accuracy and cost, and for visually representing training images during debugging
-- NumPy (linear algebra)
+- NumPy - for linear algebra operations

 Features:
 - Choice between quadratic and cross entropy cost functions
-- L2 regularisation (can be turned off with REGULARISATION_PARAMETER = 0)
+- L2 regularisation to reduce dependency on a few neurons (can be turned off with REGULARISATION_PARAMETER = 0)
-- No-improvement-in-n-epochs strategy to minimise training time
+- Early stopping strategy to reduce overfitting and minimise training time
-- Choice between an improved weight initialistion for reduced likelihood of neuron saturation and the original strategy
+- Choice between an improved weight initialisation (reducing the likelihood of neuron saturation) and the original strategy
-- Detailed tracking of cost and accuracy (can see unregularised cost, regularisation cost and total cost as well as training and testing cost)
+- Detailed tracking of cost and accuracy, including unregularised cost, regularisation cost, total cost, and both training and testing accuracy.

-The inclusions of these features (in second commit) have improved accuracy from around 95% to 98%.
+The inclusion of these features (in the second commit) have improved accuracy from around 95% to 98%.

+This project was part of my personal exploration of deep learning fundamentals, focusing on understanding neural networks without relying on high-level frameworks.

 I was really proud of making and improving this project.
-I have become more comfortable working my way through vector calculus and improved my debugging techniques.
-I'm also enjoying the sense of comfortability I have with NumPy - I have really noticed the performance it is capable of when dealing with linear algebra in python!
-I really enjoyed making the underlying maths and notation 'click', and then seeing it all integrate into my program.
-Each iteration of adding a new feature, fixing bugs, adjusting hyperparameters and seeing the improvements in results was immensely rewarding, and fueled me to add 'just one more' change to eak out performance.
+I have noticed my strength in vector calculus improve, and I've grown in familiarity with NumPy  - I have really noticed the performance it is capable of when dealing with linear algebra in Python!
+I have been delighted by the instances where the underlying maths and notation 'clicks', and when that understanding translates into working code.
+Each iteration of adding a new feature, fixing bugs, adjusting hyperparameters and seeing the improvements in results was immensely rewarding, and fueled me to add 'just one more' change to eke out performance.

+My biggest takeaway from this project is the realisation of how big a problem overfitting can be.
+For example, each time I added a new feature or adjusted a hyperparameter
+I questioned whether the improvement would generalise to real-world data.
+Even with techniques such as cross validation, regularisation, validation datasets and early stopping, overfitting is near impossible to eliminate completely.
+One particular realisation was that tuning hyperparameters may just overfit the data to the validation set.
+Changing the architecture and re-tuning could then overfit data to the test set, and so on.
+I would love to explore this concept and potential solutions in the future!
+More generally, this taught me to critically evaluate models and results.
+An increase in validation or test accuracy doesn't necessarily correlate to an improvement in real-world results - you must always test the model for robustness and ensure a more complex model is delivering better results.

 Contact info:
 fg550@bath.ac.uk